 Sadly, the time has come to say goodbye to the colorful Amazon!
 This morning, you will be transferred back to the Puerto Maldonado Airport in good time to board your departing flight.
 (This service is on a group basis.)

 Hotel B is a luxury boutique property located in the bohemian seaside neighborhood of Barranco.
 The property serves as a comfortable and intimate home base for exploring the wonders of Lima.
-The historic building was originally constructed in 1914, as a seaside retreat for Lima's elite and was recently restored to its former glory after an extensive two year renovation.
+The historic building was originally constructed in 1914, as a seaside retreat for Lima's elite and was recently restored to its former glory, following an extensive two year renovation.
 An eclectic blend of museum-quality artwork is highlighted throughout the hotel, celebrating Peruvian and international artists.
-Famed chef Oscar Velarde designed the restaurant's menu, highlighting fresh Peruvian ingredients, complimented by Mediterranean flavors, And there are many other great dining options within walking distance from the property.
-Barranco is the best place to stay in Lima for access to the city's vibrant art and dining scene.
+Famed chef Oscar Velarde designed the restaurant's menu, featuring fresh Peruvian ingredients, complimented by Mediterranean flavors.

 Located in the lovely area of Historical Center, Libertador Arequipa Hotel enjoys a commanding position in the sightseeing and culture hub of Arequipa.
 From here, you can enjoy easy access to all that the lively city has to offer.
 You can take pleasure in touring the city's top attractions, such as, Iglesia de San Francisco, Cusipata and ROCIO.
 The property offers many facilities on site to enrich your stay.
 For your comfort and convenience, you can make use of free Wi-Fi in all rooms, 24-hour front desk, facilities for disabled guests, car park and room service.
 The hotel's hot tub, fitness center, sauna, outdoor pool, massage are all ideal places to relax and unwind after a busy day.
 Whatever your reason for visiting Arequipa, the Libertador Arequipa Hotel is the perfect venue for an exhilarating and exciting break away.